Nature experiences and activities in Phuket

 Besides elephants and monkeys, Phuket also has a thriving sea turtle population.
 Head over to Mai Khao Beach during the months of November to February, and you’ll see plenty of turtles waddling through the white sands to lay their eggs.

-The beach is a protected sea turtle nesting area, and stretches on for 11km.
+The beach is a protected sea turtle nesting area, and stretches on for 11KM.
 Be careful when swimming here, it’s relatively empty and unlike Phuket’s more commercialised beaches, doesn’t have any lifeguards on duty.

 Fun fact: we’ve got our own turtle museum in Singapore.

-Explore Phuket’s nature attractions with Klook
+Explore Phuket’s outdoor activities and nature attractions with Klook

 Sandy white beaches and a bustling nightlife are Phuket’s obvious draw, but there are also plenty of nature experiences to embrace the great outdoors.
 From fully planned island hopping trips to spending quality time with rescued elephants, Klook offers a huge variety of experiences that’ll make for a memorable holiday.

 Klook also offers plenty of services that’ll make your life that much easier, right from the moment you step out of the airport.
-Avoid any dodgy taxi drivers with Klook’s trusty Private Phuket Airport Transfer - they’ll give you a direct ride to your hotel at a fixed rate.
-They also offer a Thailand SIM Card option, that’ll offer you 3GB worth of data that’s valid for 8 days.
+Avoid any dodgy taxi drivers with Klook’s trusty Private Phuket Airport Transfer – they’ll give you a direct ride to your hotel at a fixed rate.
+They also offer a Thailand SIM Card option, that’ll offer you 3GB worth of data that’s valid for eight days.

 Whether you’re after a sea canoeing trip or mud bath with elephants, Klook has it all – for all first-time Klook users, use exclusive promo code <TSL5> when checking out to get $5 off any activity!